 It’s part-way through the year, have you been keeping track of your business expenses?
 Real estate agents, brokers, and investors are urged to keep a running expense sheet.
-Because, unless your company is withholding payroll taxes from your checks, you’re responsible for paying the IRS out-of-pocket come tax time.
+Because, unless your company is withholding payroll taxes from your checks, you’re responsible for paying the IRS out-of-pocket come e-file tax time.

 The IRS considers agents, brokers, and investors to be self-employed.
 That’s common knowledge for seasoned workers, but what may not be obvious is the huge volume of deductible business expenses available to you.
 Almost all business expenses are deductible (write-offs); meaning, you can minus them from your gross business income and what’s left is what’s taxed.

 Keep in mind: there are thousands of tax credits and incentives available too.
 Individuals are urged to look into what credits may be available to them; or, ask the real estate agency you’re affiliated with to contact a third-party server to locate credits on their behalf.
 Larger businesses may have trouble determining exactly what credits are available, as well as it may be difficult to remain compliant in order to secure the credit.
 ADP keeps a database of approximately 3,000 incentives and helps businesses maximize the tax credits available to them while also maintaining tight adherence to government guidelines.